addania/coding/src/pages/Tabula_Rasa.md

 > You cannot forget to do the changesets.

-> Navigate to root folder of the project and then to folder
+> Navigate to root folder of the project and then to folder called:

 ```
 .changesets
 ```

-> There you will find a file called:.
+> There you will find a file called

 ```
 changeset.md.template